HolyGhost07/zfs/README.md

 so, I'll be glad if you find this package useful,

-but I think, that much better if you will use runcmd for your cases:
+but much better if you will use runcmd for your cases:

 https://github.com/theairkit/runcmd